mzpqnxow/lmsensors-snmpd-minimalist/README.md

 ## Notes

+### Installing lmsensors

+This assumes that you have already installed and configured `lmsensors` on your system.
+Installing and configuring this is beyond the scope of this puny and pathetic repository

+### Audience / Purpose

 This is for dummies who haven't worked with SNMP much before and don't trust it enough to enable it on their systems.
 This `Makefile` provides a quick way to install an snmpd configuration that exposes *only* `lmsensors` information by whitelisting the lmSensors OID to a view and assigning a non-default value for the read-only community string name

 ### Install